 MPE created Digital Media Campus, a 55,000 virtual city that provided all the necessary tools required for entrepreneurs to launch digital business in the Sports and Entertainment space.
 Investors in DMC included such tech luminaries as Larry Ellison, Marc Andreessen, Ben Horowitz, and Ron Conway as well as sports and entertainment icons such as Arnold Schwarzenegger, Quincy Jones, Shaquille O’Neal and Oscar De La Hoya.

-Armato developed the "Golden Boy" trademark and helped position the brand for future success in the boxing promotions business.
-He also helped De La Hoya create a Music Label, which included a Grammy nomination for Oscar as a musical artist.
+MPE developed the "Golden Boy" trademark and helped position the brand for future success in the boxing promotions business.
+MPE also helped De La Hoya create a Music Label, which included a Grammy nomination for Oscar as a musical artist.

-Leonard Armato represented Shaquille O’Neal for nearly 10 years, from 1992 to 2001.
-In the process, Armato orchestrated deals totaling $250 million, including one of the largest free agent signings in NBA history, a seven-year deal worth over $121 million to become a member of the Los Angeles Lakers.
+MPE represented Shaquille O’Neal for nearly 10 years, from 1992 to 2001.
+In the process, MPE orchestrated deals totaling $250 million, including one of the largest free agent signings in NBA history, a seven-year deal worth over $121 million to become a member of the Los Angeles Lakers.
 As a Laker, O’Neal flourished during the best years of his career, including three world championship titles and one league MVP.
-Armato has established himself as one of the best entrepreneurs and marketers by creating a formula for converting Celebrity into "brand" by launching and building Shaquille O'Neal's brand with a powerful coalition of marketing partners and positioning Shaq as a "tech influencer".
+As an agency, MPE created a formula for converting Celebrity into "brand" by launching and building Shaquille O'Neal's brand with a powerful coalition of marketing partners and positioning Shaq as a "tech influencer".

 An impresario in the broadest and most creative sense of the word, Quincy Jones’ career has encompassed the roles of composer, record producer, artist, film producer, arranger, conductor, instrumentalist, TV producer, record company executive, magazine founder, multi-media entrepreneur and humanitarian.
 Quincy’s creative magic has spanned over six decades, beginning with the music of the post-swing era and continuing through today’s high-technology, international multi-media hybrids.